-- To begin, start the pasta water.
-Cook per package instructions.
-Be sure to reserve 1 cup of salty, starchy pasta water to thin the mushroom sauce.
+- Get the pasta water on: Cook per package instructions.
+Don't forget to reserve 1 cup of salty, starchy pasta water to correct the sauce consistency (if needed).

-- Taste the sauce and adjust seasonings as required.
-Add more water if needed to thin out the sauce.
-Fold the pasta into the sauce, top with chopped fresh herbs, black pepper and red chili flakes - enjoy.
+- Taste, Garnish & Serve: Taste the mushroom sauce and adjust seasonings as needed.
+Add more water to correct the sauce consistency.
+Fold the pasta into the cream sauce, top with chopped fresh herbs, black pepper, and red chili flakes - dig in!

-- Cleaning Mushrooms: If you're like me, take the easy way to clean the mushrooms: place them in a colander and give them a light shower to wash away any dirt.
+- Cleaning Mushrooms: If you're like me, take the easy way to clean the mushrooms: place them in a colander and give them a light shower to wash away any dirt then pat dry.
 Alternatively, you can wipe away any visible dirt with a damp kitchen towel or veggie brush.
 It's not recommended to put them in a bowl of water for an extended period (they soak up extra water).